Inventors of the future

 The competition was held for the first time in 1989 as a continuation of the Philips European Competition and the Physicist’s Needle competition.
 Since its inception, the Young Scientists competition has been held under different auspices.
 It was held for the first time under its current name in 1996 and is now administered by Nationalt Center for Undervisning i Teknik, Natur og Sundhed.

-The Novo Nordisk Foundation has awarded DKK 15 million over six years for the Young Scientists competition.
+The Novo Nordisk Foundation has awarded a total of DKK 24 million over nine years for the Young Scientists competition.
+Most recently, the Foundation awarded DKK 9 million for the competition in the years 2018-2020.
 Many other foundations, companies and ministries in Denmark also contribute.